Who are Medics’ Money?

 With some doctors’ wages falling by up to 30% in real terms over the last 10 years 1, combined with punitive pensions taxation for senior doctors, the rising cost of university and training for junior doctors; we decided to use our unique skillset to help mitigate the impact of declining incomes and rising tax bills on our colleagues.
 Our site is totally free to use and we empower our colleagues in several ways:

 For some time, we had been helping our doctor colleagues with their finances.
 From this several themes emerged – as mentioned above, doctors found it difficult to know where to find the specialist advice they needed.
-As Ed is both a doctor and a chartered accountant, we were able to use this unique skillset to develop our free tax rebate guides (tested and refined extensively with the help of our colleagues) and verify the best specialist advisers in the country.
-We launched in January 2019 and since then over 134,000 people have visited our site, over 14,000 have downloaded a tax guide or subscribed to our blog and our network of advisers has grown from 3 to 30.
-Our network stretches from Newcastle to Cornwall and is expanding all the time.
+As Ed is both a doctor and a Chartered Accountant, we were able to use this unique skillset to develop our free tax rebate guides (tested and refined extensively with the help of our colleagues) and verify the best specialist advisers in the country.
+We launched in January 2019 and since we’ve had over 1.9 million page views and over 35,000 doctors have downloaded our tax guide or subscribed to our blog and our network of advisers has grown from 3 to 50.
+Our network stretches from Scotland to Cornwall and is expanding all the time.

 If you have an idea that is innovative, free to use and helps doctors, then other doctors are extremely supportive.
 We don’t have a big budget and yet we have managed to build a product that is used by thousands of doctors every month which our colleagues tell us they really value.
 We have primarily grown by word of mouth, doctors telling other doctors.
 We are also grateful to the large organisations that have supported us.
 We would like to thank everyone who has told their colleagues about us or written to us with an idea to improve our site.